Green man Viral Desai waves Green flag to Tiranga car going to Delhi | www.lokmattimes.com

 Green man Viral Desai waves Green flag to Tiranga car going to Delhi

-Surat, August 22: Social worker and rally driver Bina Shah from Mumbai organised a car drive from Mumbai to ...
+August 23: Social worker and rally driver Bina Shah from Mumbai organised a car drive from Mumbai to Delhi ...

-Surat, August 22: Social worker and rally driver Bina Shah from Mumbai organised a car drive from Mumbai to Delhi under the auspicious occasion of Azadi ka Amrut Mahotsav.
+August 23: Social worker and rally driver Bina Shah from Mumbai organised a car drive from Mumbai to Delhi under the auspicious occasion of Azadi ka Amrut Mahotsav.
 During the campaign, they also distributed tricolour flags in different cities.
-When this Tiranga car reached Surat, well known environmentalist Viral Desai showed a green flag to the vehicle at the India Gate located at Udhna Shahid Smruti van.
+When this Tiranga car reached Surat, well-known environmentalist Viral Desai showed a green flag to the vehicle at the India Gate located at Udhna Shahid Smruti van.

 On occasion, Viral Desai said, “We have started the movement of Satyagrah against pollution under auspicious Azadi ka Amrut Mahotsav.
 Supporting Bina shah’s Tiranga yatra is like clubbing two great social awareness movements.
 Bina Shah is reaching India Gate at New Delhi via India Gate of Shahid Smriti van.
-I am very happy with all success that the Tiranga yatra got and she has inspired many on her journey.
+I am very happy with all the Tiranga yatra’s success, and she has inspired many on her journey.

 Bina Shah said, “Work of green Udhna railway station is dedicated to all martyrs of the country, and it is a matter of pride for us that our Tiranga yatra got a halt here.
 We must prioritise ecosystem restoration and climate change in celebrating Azadi ka Amrut Mahotsav.
 I am happy that green man Viral Desai and his foundation are working on the issue.”